Inhotim: History

 Paz soon converted the then 3,000-acre ranch into a sprawling, 5,000-acre botanical garden designed by his friend, the late landscape artist Roberto Burle Marx.
 The project began when Brazilian contemporary artist Tunga persuaded Paz to start collecting contemporary art.
 Eventually, he allowed artists all the space and resources they needed to create larger-than-life works.
-The garden, which boasts two dozen art “pavilions”, opened to the public in 2006.
-The pavilions include more than 500 works by noted Brazilian and international artists, such as Hélio Oiticica, Yayoi Kusama, Anish Kapoor, Thomas Hirschhorn, Dominique Gonzalez-Foerster, Steve McQueen, Cildo Meireles and Vik Muniz.
-One pavilion is devoted to one of Paz's ex-wives, the Brazilian artist Adriana Varejão.
+The garden, which boasts two dozen art "pavilions", opened to the public in 2006.